saal-core/doc-analyzer-llm/.devcontainer/README.md

-# ASK AFADI Library Development Container Setup
+# ASK AFADI AI Development Container Setup

-Welcome to the ASK AFADI Library development container configuration, designed to create a seamless and feature-rich development environment for this project.
+Welcome to the ASK AFADI AI development container configuration, designed to create a seamless and feature-rich development environment for this project.

 <center><h1><b>PLEASE READ THIS</b></h1></center>